Aeration costs in MBRs

 Membrane and process aeration

-Energy demand is a key cost factor when considering MBR technology.
+Energy demand is a key cost factor in MBR technology.
 The main contributors to energy costs are sludge transfer, permeate production and, most significantly, aeration.

 Membrane aeration is normally achieved via coarse bubble aerators positioned beneath the membrane units.